nodejs/node/doc/api/webstreams.md

 * Returns: {WritableStreamDefaultWriter}

-Creates and creates a new writer instance that can be used to write data into the `WritableStream`.
+Creates and returns a new writer instance that can be used to write data into the `WritableStream`.

 #### `writableStream.locked`